I have reviewed the first Hell House movie before, which I really enjoyed, so what will the sequel bring? Let's see!

 Plot Overview

-For those who haven't seen the first film, watching the sequel can be quite confusing.
-The events and characters from the first film are referenced and play a significant role in the sequel and I highly recommend to watch the first Hell House before diving into the second one to fully understand the story.
+For those who haven't seen the first film, watching the sequel can be quite confusing as the events and characters from the first film are referenced and play a significant role in the sequel and I highly recommend to watch the first movie before diving into the second one to fully understand the story.

-As She delves deeper into her investigation, she encounters other characters who also have their own motivations for exploring the hotel.
-The sequel follows a similar structure to the original movie, with a mix of documentary-style investigation and the characters' own experiences inside the haunted hotel.
+The sequel follows a similar structure to the original movie, with a mix of documentary-style found footage investigation and the characters' own experiences inside the haunted hotel.

 Structure and Shifts

-The jarring and messy feel of the shifts can be both a strength and a weakness of the film though, as on one one hand, it does add to the atmosphere and keeps you interested, but, on the other hand, it can lead to confusion and hinders the overall storytelling experience and disrupts the flow of the narrative.
+But the the jarring and messy feel of the shifts is both a strength and a weakness of the film though as on one one hand, it does add to the atmosphere and keeps you interested, but, on the other hand, it can lead to confusion and hinders the overall storytelling experience and disrupts the flow of the narrative.

 Scares and Atmosphere